The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 • Activity start and end times, with travel time between locations

-• Your work commitments that genuinely cannot move (the 3 PM call you lead, the Thursday all-hands)
+• Your work commitments that genuinely can't move (the 3 PM call you lead, the Thursday all-hands)

 • Your partner's non-negotiable windows (same exercise, shared document)